Agency Retainers: What You Need to Know

 Improved Project Pipeline

 Retainers help agency project managers determine project pipelines well in advance.
 Project-based billing can mean that one month your team spends 10 hours onboarding, and the following month you’re dedicating 50 hours to wrap up a web project.
-Retainer-based clients provide a steady stream of work month to month, making it easier to determine when your agency can take on new projects.
+Retainer-based clients provide a steady stream of work month to month, making it easier to determine when your agency can take on new tasks.

 C.R.E.A.M. (and Improved Cash Flow)

+Agency retainer agreements offer a steady stream of money that can aid in better managing your cash flow.
 Payment occurs before the work begins and is guaranteed, which improves cash flow and reduces collections nightmares down the line.
 Dolla Dolla bills, y’all.

 What are the cons of retainers?